 - Award-winning band, choral and drama programs recognized as tops in the state.

 - Online school options to supplement traditional classes.

-- Academic, athletic and social co-curricular activities at all grade levels, including more than 50 high school clubs and teams.
+- Academic, athletic and social co-curricular activities at all grade levels, including nearly 60 high school clubs and teams.

 - A remodeled middle school for students in 5th through 8th grade.

-- Affordable, on-site child care before school, after school and during breaks, plus a daycare for children ages 6 weeks to 4 years open from 6 a.m. to 6 p.m. weekdays.
+- Affordable, on-site child care before school, after school and during breaks, with care available for children from 6 weeks old through 8th grade.

 About Open Enrollment

 Wisconsin's inter-district public school open enrollment program allows parents of children in kindergarten through 12th grade to apply for their children to attend school districts other than the one in which they reside.

 There is no tuition cost to parents who opt for open enrollment, though parents may be charged the same fees as resident students.
 Parents are responsible for transportation to and from school.

 How to apply